unjamini/interpretable-depth-estimation/README.md

 # Interpretable Monocular Depth Estimation

 The project, "Neuron Selectivity for Efficient Monocular Depth Estimation," investigates the impact of neuron selectivity on lightweight monocular depth estimation (MDE) models.
-Our goal is to explore if this interpretability strategy can also be effective on effecient MDE network as it has been for deep MDE network.
+Our goal is to explore whether this interpretability strategy can also be effective on an efficient MDE network, as it has been for the deep MDE networks.

 ## Dataset

 We use the **NYU Depth V2 dataset**, a collection of indoor scenes recorded by the RGB and the Depth cameras.

 * **Dataset Link:** [https://www.kaggle.com/datasets/soumikrakshit/nyu-depth-v2](https://www.kaggle.com/datasets/soumikrakshit/nyu-depth-v2)
-*

 Note: The dataset is directly loaded within our notebook on Kaggle.

 ## Code Notebook